Table of Contents

 - Request for Unpaid Discretionary Leave

 A faculty member or P&A employee desiring unpaid personal leave time must request it in writing using the appropriate leave form as noted below under Reporting Requirements.
 Leave requests for a period of longer than two weeks should be submitted within a reasonable time frame prior to the requested start date of the leave when possible.
-When the leave requested is to exceed two weeks, the request is to be submitted using form UM 1651: Request for Discretionary Unpaid Personal Leave.
+When the leave requested is to exceed two weeks, the request is to be submitted using form UM 1651: Request for Discretionary Unpaid Personal Leave (PDF).

 - Request for Discretionary Leave Beyond 12 Months